Quinoa Lentil Salad

 Quinoa Lentil Salad - Roasted Brussels Sprouts

-- Preheat the oven to 400 degrees F. Place the quinoa and lentils in a medium stockpot with 3 cups of water, 1 tsp. salt, and 3/4 tsp. curry powder.
+- Preheat the oven to 400 degrees F. Place the quinoa and lentils in a medium stock pot with 3 cups of water, 1 teaspoon salt, and 3/4 teaspoon curry powder.
 Bring to a boil, then cover and reduce the heat to medium-low.
 Cook for 25-30 minutes until the quinoa is fluffy and the lentils are cooked, but firm.
 Remove from heat, but keep covered until ready to use.

 - Meanwhile, cut the Brussels sprouts in half and slice thin.
 Place them on a rimmed baking sheet with the sliced shallots and drizzle with olive oil.
 Toss to coat then spread them out thin and salt and pepper.
 Bake for 20-25 minutes, until crispy.

 - Fluff the quinoa and lentils and move to a large bowl.
 Add the crispy Brussels sprouts and shallots, chopped sweet peppers, chopped scallions, and the juice of half a lemon.
 Toss and salt and pepper to taste.
 Serve immediately.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!